kristerw/spirv-tools/doc/API_reference.md

 abstraction on top of this to represent functions and basic blocks, in order to simplify implementation of analysis and transformation passes.

-The IR is encapsulated in a `Module`.
+The IR is encapsulated in a `Module` object.
 This consists of a list of global instructions and a list of functions.
 The `Function` class represents one function, that is, all instructions from an `OpFunction` to the `OpFunctionEnd`.
 The instructions are grouped in the `BasicBlock` class,